Veridise/veridise-docs/zkvanguard/detectors/uc-subcmp-outputs.md

 ### Command-line Usage

-The NDW detector is invoked with the argument: `--detector uc-subcmp-outputs`.
+The USCO detector is invoked with the argument: `--detector uc-subcmp-outputs`.

 ## Example and Explanation